DSAutomations/dockerhass-docs/dockerpidocs.md

 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
 It would help to be able to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.

-Create a new folder in your home directory and create a file inside called `docker-compose.yml`
+ ae in  it eae lese a p d rnn Create a new folder in your home directory and create a file inside called `docker-compose.yml`

 ```
 mkdir ~/samba-server